beetbox/beets/docs/plugins/beets2kodi.rst

         port: 8080
         user: kodi
         pwd: kodi
-        nfo_format: xml # (or mbid_url_only)
-        library_name: music
+        music_lib_name: music

     audiodb:
         key: secretkey or testkey '1'

-The nfo_format key, tells plugin to produce XML type document or a text file with MBID url
+The music_lib_name key is the name you given to your music library when importing/scanning your music to Kodi

-To use the ``beets2kodi`` plugin you need  (requests, lxml, simplejson. base64) libraries
+To use the ``beets2kodi`` plugin you need  (urllib.request, lxml, simplejson, base64) modules

 You'll also need to enable JSON-RPC in Kodi in order the use the plugin.
 In Kodi's interface, navigate to System/Settings/Network/Services and choose "Allow control of Kodi via HTTP."

-With that all in place, you can create nfo files for Kodi.
+With that all in place, you can create nfo/xml files for Kodi.